Self-Publishing a Book: FAQs for Authors

 Most books sold are paperbacks, even now.
 That’s a no-brainer.

-An ebook costs you very little to produce and it has a small but good profit margin.
+An ebook costs you very little to produce, and it has a small but good profit margin.
 So why not?
 But don’t be surprised if you don’t sell a ton of these.
 A lot of my clients are selling 8 to 10 paperbacks for every ebook they sell!

 Think about what your readers are most likely to want.
 If you have an older audience or a wealthier audience, if you’ve got a children’s book or a cookbook, a hardcover book is a great idea.
-Large print books are also available!
+Large-print books are also available!

-Most authors don’t have the money to set up an audiobook—at least not initially.
-But those are gaining in popularity among readers and, with the advent of AI narration, becoming more reasonably-priced.
-(Check out Google Play books if you’re interested in AI narration, btw).
-I tell most people if your book is really successful or if you have extra money, or once you’ve got a series of books going, you can go back and do the audiobook later.
-If you do want to do an audiobook, I still recommend hiring a human narrator and paying them 100% up front.
+I tell most people this: If your book is really successful or if you have extra money, or once you’ve got a series of books going, you can go back and do the audiobook later.
+If you do want to do an audiobook, I still recommend hiring a human narrator and paying them 10 percent up front.

-How to self-publish: What are the best retailers and what is the best strategy?
+How to self-publish: What are the best retailers, and what is the best strategy?

 What is the best option for self-publishing?
 Is there a self-publishing strategy you recommend? —Sandy